简体中文 / [English]

 dn42 is a large, dynamic VPN that employs Internet technologies (BGP, whois database, DNS, etc.).
 Participants connect to each other using network tunnels (GRE, OpenVPN, WireGuard, Tinc, IPsec) and exchange routes using the Border Gateway Protocol.

-Think of it as a miniature version of the Internet.
-Participants can register their own ASNs and IP ranges, announce them via BGP within this private VPN, and even host services.
+It’s basically a miniature Internet.
+Participants can register their own ASNs and IP ranges, announce them via BGP within this VPN network, and run services inside it.

-Now, since we’ve already played with BGP in the real Internet, there’s no need to just clone the same setup in DN42.
-So of course, I’ll be doing some (ridiculous) new things on DN42!
+Now, since we’ve already played with BGP on the real Internet, there’s no point in just re-creating the exact same setup in DN42.
+So of course, I’m going to pull some wild stunts here instead!

 Joining DN42

-DN42, being an experimental and educational network, makes applying for an ASN and IP range much easier than in the real world—and the documentation is actually decent.
-I don’t think I need to rehash it all here.
-Instead, I highly recommend reading the following before proceeding:
+DN42, being an experimental and educational network, makes applying for an ASN and IP space way easier than the real Internet—and there’s plenty of detailed documentation.
+At this point, I don’t see much value in rewriting it.
+I strongly recommend reading the following before proceeding:

-The overall onboarding process is similar to public BGP, but there are a few key differences:
+The overall setup is similar to public BGP, but with a few key differences:

-• In the public Internet, you typically look for upstream providers or peers.
-In DN42, everyone mostly just peers with each other, but DN42 peers usually send you a full table of “global” routes.
+• In public BGP, you usually look for upstreams or peers.
+In DN42, everyone mostly just peers with each other, though DN42 peers typically send you a “full table” of routes.

-• In DN42, I have multiple VPS instances, so I need to handle internal AS routing and interconnection.
+• Since we have multiple VPS instances, we need to handle internal routing and interconnection within our AS.

-As a newcomer, I recommend starting by peering with an AS that supports Automatic Peeringit’s more introvert-friendly—and helps verify your configuration is correct.
-You can borrow the Bird configuration from the DN42 website.
+As a DN42 newbie, I recommend starting by peering with an AS that supports Automatic Peeringit’s more introvert-friendly—and it also helps verify your config is working.
+You can copy the Bird configuration from the DN42 Bird2 guide.

-In the real Internet, a single Point of Presence (PoP) could be a whole data center with dozens of machines—burning through a /24 IPv4 block isn’t unusual.
-But in DN42, the smallest routable IPv4 prefix is /29.
-Using a /29 per VPS would be wasteful.
-So instead, I announce the full block from all nodes, and once traffic enters my AS, I route it internally to the correct machine.
+Why?
+In the real Internet, a single Point of Presence (PoP) might be a full datacenter, and burning through a /24 IPv4 block isn’t unusual.
+But in DN42, the smallest prefix you can announce is /29.
+Using one /29 per VPS would be wasteful.
+So instead, we announce our entire IP range from every machine, and once traffic enters our AS, we route it internally to the actual host that owns the IP.

-This setup requires the following (quoted from Lan Tian’s blog):
+This setup requires your VPS instances to meet the following conditions (quoted from Lan Tian’s blog):

 1